monacofj/kobrapy/README.md

  _If you ever use this project to implement any programming course or instruction program, the author would be glad if let him know._

  Getting started
  ------------------------------

  Please refer to the file `docs/manual.md`.

+ If you're exploring KhobraPy as a programming exercise, please refer to the file `docs/challenge.md`.